MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

 ### Device Health

-- **Require the device to be at or under the Device Threat Level**: Select the maximum allowed device threat level evaluated by your [mobile threat defense service](mobile-threat-defense.md).
+- **Require the device to be at or under the Device Threat Level**
+  Select the maximum allowed device threat level evaluated by your [mobile threat defense service](mobile-threat-defense.md).
 Devices that exceed this threat level are marked noncompliant.
 To use this setting, choose the allowed threat level:

   - **Not configured** (*default*) - This setting isn't evaluated for compliance or non-compliance.
   - **Secured** - This option is the most secure, and means that the device can't have any threats.
 If the device is detected with any level of threats, it's evaluated as noncompliant.